mautic/user-documentation/docs/configuration/settings.rst

 * **Restrict Domains** - When set to No, any web page can pass information to Mautic.
 Select Yes to limit communication with your Mautic instance to websites listed in Valid Domains strongly recommended.

 * **Valid Domains** - A list of domains allowed to communicate with your Mautic instance.
 In the text box, list the exact URL of the top level domain you want to allow, one per line.
-For example: ``http://www.example.com`` tracks any activity on non-secure example.com pages, but ``https://www.example.com`` won’t because this is only tracking on a secure (``https://``) website.
+For example: ``http://www.example.com`` tracks any activity on non-secure example.com pages, but ``https://www.example.com`` won't because this is only tracking on a secure (``https://``) website.

 .. note::

-  In the Valid Domains field, don’t include a slash at the end.
+  In the Valid Domains field, don't include a slash at the end.
 For example, use ``https://www.example.com`` instead of ``https://www.example.com/``.

 Miscellaneous settings
 ======================